Jet Black: Career

 Duffy was known as Jet Black when he became a full-time professional musician in the mid-1970s and met Hugh Cornwell of the band Johnny Sox after reading an advertisement in Melody Maker magazine.
 Cornwell joined Black in the Stranglers in 1974.

-His style was usually simple and jazz-influenced, although "Duchess" and "Down in the Sewer" are examples of Stranglers songs that feature more frantic drumming.
-In the mid-1980s, Black elected to cease playing acoustic drums in the recording studio and used a Simmons kit triggered by pick-ups, most notably on the Feline and Aural Sculpture albums.
+His style was usually simple and jazz-influenced, although "Duchess" and "Down in the Sewer" are examples of Stranglers songs with more frantic drumming.
+In the mid-1980s, Black abandoned acoustic drums for studio recording for an electronic Simmons kit, most notably on the Feline and Aural Sculpture albums.

 Black performed with the Stranglers until 2015, with his retirement confirmed by 2018.
 His name is frequently chanted by the crowd at concerts.

 Black said he was particularly fond of The Raven album because it was "the first time the Stranglers got major critical approval in the newspapers."

 Black had no contact with Hugh Cornwell after he left the band in 1990.
 According to Cornwell's 2004 autobiography, when he telephoned Black to say he was leaving The Stranglers, Black's laconic response was "OK, fine."
 In 2014, Black confirmed in a newspaper interview with the Oxford Times that he did not keep in touch with Cornwell.

 Black wrote a short book, Much Ado About Nothing, which detailed the riots in France which were blamed on the Stranglers' presence in 1981, and also wrote a book in 2010 titled Seven Days in Nice about the same subject.

 During a long career in music, Black (like many drummers) became aware of the practical limitations inherent in the design of the basic kit.
 Black addressed one issue with his patented 'Jet Black Power Bass Drum Pedal' which enables the bass drum to be placed anywhere and yet remain playable.